jmswaney/thesis/source/10_chapter_1.md

 lipid-rich membranes (Schlessinger et al., 1977).
 In particular, we found that long-chain dialkylcarbocyanines robustly stain myelinated axons (Figure 5A).
-However, when we attempted to label an intact tissue using conventional methods, we could not achieve dye penetration deeper than 100mm because dye molecules were depleted as they rapidly associated with abundant targets in the outer layer (Figure 5C).
+However, when we attempted to label an intact tissue using conventional methods, we could not achieve dye penetration deeper than 100 mm because dye molecules were depleted as they rapidly associated with abundant targets in the outer layer (Figure 5C).